aref-asadi/Simple-Calculator/README.md

 The project consists of a single Python file, `calculator.py`, which contains:
 1. **Arithmetic Functionality**: Handles the expression-building and calculation using Python’s `eval()` function.
 2. **GUI Design**: Created using `tkinter` with buttons laid out in a grid pattern to resemble a calculator.
+3. **Responsive Grid Layout**: The grid layout is responsive, allowing the calculator to adapt its button sizes based on the window size.
-3. **Error Handling**: Displays an error message for invalid inputs.
+4. **Error Handling**: Displays an error message for invalid inputs.

 ## Error Handling